1000dinge/threema2html/README.md

 - Images are displayed with preview size, videos should also have a preview, everything else is displayed as a simple link.
 - Visually, the output is based on WhatsApp, which I found nicer.
 Otherwise, this can be customised in the CSS part of the script.
 - Tested with Threema for iOS in version 6.3.1 (6342).
 Script tested on Ubuntu 24.04.1 LTS.
 Chrome can display the generated page without any problems.
 - You are welcome to adapt and correct the script.
-You are also welcome to redistribute it, perhaps with a reference to the thread here.
+You are also welcome to redistribute it, perhaps with a reference to here.

 Known problems: